All Episodes

 If everybody stops believing the lying media mob, we can win all of these races.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-We've got an explosive news report breaking with John Solomon, nine Eastern on Hannity On the Fox News channel.
+We've got an explosive news report breaking with John Solomon, Nine Eastern on Hannity on the Fox News channel.

-We'll continue to vet the candidates, especially the spoiled trust fund brat with a hoodie, uh, John Vetterman.
+We'll continue to vet the candidates, especially the spoiled trust fund brat with a hoodie, John Vetterman.

 Newt Gingrich will join us.